Showcase Terms And Conditions

 Competitive Program Environment Statement

 Participation in our upcoming Battle of the Teal program and showcase is a choice you make.
 We want to ensure that you walk away with an enjoyable experience.
-It indeed is a big decision for any emerging visual and/or performing artist.
-By participating in the showcase, you are empowered to select beneficial items that fit your specific needs and goals as you complete your online application.
+It is indeed a big decision for any emerging visual and/or performing artist.
+Participating in the showcase empowers you to select beneficial items that fit your specific needs and goals as you complete your online application.
 Simply select all that apply or choose “All of the above” on the Google form.

 • My art submission is to be presented just for fun.